 Second quarter of a three-quarter honors sequence intended for well-prepared science and engineering majors.
-Topics include: molecular geometry, condensed phases and solutions, chemical equilibrium, acids and bases and thermodynamics.
-Students may not receive credit for both Chem.
-6BH and Chem.
-6B.
+Topics include: chemical equilibrium, acids and bases, and thermodynamics.
 Three hours lecture and one hour recitation.
+Students completing 6BH may not subsequently take 6B for credit.
 Prerequisites: Chem.
-6AH, Math.
-10A or 20A or a higher course in the Math.
-10 or 20 sequence.
+6AH and Math.
+20A.
 (W)